gitter-badger/zglog-adapter/README.md

 # zglog-adapter

-zglog-adapter is build to use in enoa-client for the purpose of logging the http requests and response
+zglog-adapter is build to use in enoa-client for the purpose of logging the http request, response and get the logged messages, terms, or analytics related to terms.

 ## Installation

 npm install zglog-adapter
-include it in enoa-client
+inlcude it in enoa-client

 ## Usage
 for express inlcude app.use(//client)

 ## License
 MIT